Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Methodology

-\subsection{Testing the numerical method}
+To assess the efficiency of the model, we compare the performance of the proposed method, where $f'(x)$ is computed via automatic differentiation, with the same method where $f'(x)$ is computed via the secant method.
+For the secant method, we set $\Delta x$ to $10^{-5}$.
+We study two performance metrics: the number of root convergences and the rate of convergence.
+Furthermore, we examine these metrics on different datasets as mentioned below.

+\subsubsection{Testing the Numerical Method}

-Since the model used in this project is combined with multiple step calculations, it is difficult for the numerical method mentioned above to accurately approximate the implied volatility.
+Since the model used in this project involves multiple step calculations, it is challenging for the numerical methods mentioned above to accurately approximate the implied volatility.
 Therefore, to assess the efficiency of the model, we tested the algorithms with simulated data.

 Similar to \cite{Kirill}, the underlying stock is simulated using a Geometric Brownian motion model with $\mu = 0$ and $\sigma = 0.2$.
-And, the price of options are calculated via the same binomial model, with 90 days of maturity and with 33 different volatilities.
-After the simulated option price is obtained, we inversely solve for the implied volatility with the method mentioned above.
+The prices of options are calculated using the same binomial model, with 90 days to maturity and varying volatilities.
+After obtaining the simulated option prices, we inversely solve for the implied volatility using the methods mentioned above.